Max Joseph Becker: Biography

-Max Joseph Becker was born at Coblenz, Germany June 20, 1828 and was educated in the schools of Coblenz, and at the University of Bonn.
+Max Joseph Becker was born at Coblenz, Kingdom of Prussia June 20, 1828, and was educated in the schools of Coblenz, and at the University of Bonn.

 After leaving the University he passed the requisite examinations for admission to service on the Government Railroad surveys and in 1848 began his professional career on the Cologne and Minden Railroad in the capacity of engineer's apprentice (rodman), with headquarters at Hamm in Westphalia.

-This work was interrupted by the Rebellion of 1848 and by reason of his connection therewith he was compelled to leave Germany along with such men as Frederick Hecker, Carl Schurz, Franz Sigel, August Willich and others whose enforced exile has been our country's gain.
+This work was interrupted by the Rebellion of 1848 and by reason of his connection therewith he was compelled to leave Prussia along with such men as Frederick Hecker, Carl Schurz, Franz Sigel, August Willich and others whose enforced exile has been our country's gain.

 After a brief sojourn in Switzerland he came to the United States, landing in New York City in 1850.
 His first year's residence in this country was a struggle for a foothold, during which he tried various lines of employment, among others, making surveys in Connecticut for a map publishing house, as draftsman in an engraving establishment, and even tried his hand at journalism on the staff of the Abendzeitung.

-In December 1851 he entered the service of the Steubenville and Indiana Railroad at Steubenville, Ohio under Jacob Blickensderfer Jr, Mem.
+In December 1851 he entered the service of the Steubenville and Indiana Railroad at Steubenville, Ohio, under Jacob Blickensderfer Jr, Mem.
 ASCE, Chief Engineer.
 His first service with this company was as a draftsman, but this was soon changed to transitman on location and then to Resident Engineer on construction in which capacity he continued until the completion of the road in 1854.

 From 1854 to 1856 he held no salaried position, doing such professional work as offered and occupying a part of his time in making and publishing a map of Coshocton County, Ohio.
 In 1856 he entered the service of the State of Ohio as Resident Engineer on the Ohio Canal and continued in that position until 1859.
 From 1859 to 1861 he was Resident Engineer on the Marietta and Cincinnati Railroad, in charge of location and construction.